 70,000 acres of tropical forest are lost every day.

-Every $1 you donate today to support biodiversity in the Republic of Congo will be matched with $3 by our SAVES Challenge and a second generous friend.
-Your gift will have QUADRUPLE the impact!
+Every $1 you donate today to support biodiversity in the Republic of Congo will be matched with $1 by our SAVES Challenge.
+Your gift will have DOUBLE the impact!

 Safeguard Vital Marine Species

 The Atlantic coastline of the Republic of Congo is a rich marine ecosystem.
 The Guinea and Benguela Currents converge here, upwelling cold-water nutrients, supporting growth for seaweed and plankton that is a vital food source for fish, marine mammals and birds.

 The Loango Bay, a rare rocky area on the Congolese coast is known for its calm waters and diversity of marine life.
 The Critically Endangered Atlantic Humpback Dolphin calls these waters home, as well as Critically Endangered Hawksbill Turtles, Endangered Green Turtles, Critically Endangered Scalloped Hammerhead Sharks and Angelsharks, in addition to many other types of fish and rays.
 It is also one of only two documented foraging grounds for sea turtles along the mainland coast of Central Africa, the calm waters of the bay provide sanctuary from strong ocean currents and juvenile turtles are often found here.
 Header Photo: Endangered Green Turtle, by Kris Mikael Krister/Flickr.

 COST PER ACRE

 Hawksbill Turtle (CR); Atlantic Humpback Dolphin (CR); Angelshark (CR); Scalloped Hammerhead (CR); Green Turtle (EN); Olive Ridley (VU)

 ACRES PRESERVED BY